infastin/l10n-go/README.md

 Variables don't support formatting.
 Variable names can only contain Latin letters and underscores (a-zA-Z_).

+In order to escape `&` just write it twice.

-But you can use arguments inside of variable values:
+You can use arguments inside of variable values:
 ```yaml
 YouAreLate:
   variables: